telerik/kendo-angular/examples-standalone/umd-bundles/README.md

 ## Run Sample

 1. Run `npm ci` to fetch all dependencies
-1. Run `npm run start` to build and run the application
+1. Run `npm start` to build and run the application
 1. Navigate to http://localhost:8080/dist/